Table of Contents

 Basically, glutamate is an amino acid located in the central nervous system where it performs various physiological functions.
 Glutamate systems, and any dysfunction within them, have been attributed to mood disorders, substance abuse, and degenerative brain disorders like Alzheimer’s, ALS, stroke, and brain trauma.
 Ketamine influences the glutamate levels and has a rapid antidepressant effect on a depressed patient.

-What are the Benefits of Intravenous Depression Medication and Ketamine?
+Benefits of Intravenous Depression Medication and Ketamine

 There are various delivery methods for medications, including oral pills, sublingual delivery, inhalant, intravenous delivery, intramuscular (a shot), or rectal suppository.
 Each of these delivery methods will encounter a barrier, except for the intravenous method where 100% of the medication will enter the patient’s bloodstream.
 This translates to a faster and more efficacious delivery of the drug to the patient, versus the varying levels of roadblocks that the other methods will encounter, slowing down the process and having biological factors influence how much of the drug will enter the bloodstream.